poupou-cheater/url-downloader/README.md

 # url-downloader

-its a url downloader simple
+its a simple url downloader
-- just need in the same folder ffmpeg.exe you can download
+- just need in the same folder ffmpeg.exe you can download https://ffmpeg.org/download.html [i use windows Windows builds from gyan.dev ]
 - can basically download video and audio from yt and yt music and more